 Regarding wildlife shots, I have photographed many of the animals in captivity.
-Candidly, and sadly, it’s almost impossible to get these kinds of photographs in the wild any longer.
-I find the animals beautiful and magnificent regardless of whether they are wild or captive.
-Also, funds paid to photograph them helps with their preservation, safekeeping, breeding, and restoration to the wild, if possible.
+Candidly and sadly, it’s almost impossible to get these kinds of photographs in the wild any longer.
+I find the animals beautiful and magnificent regardless of whether they are in the wild or captive.
+Funds paid to photograph them also help with their preservation, safekeeping, breeding, and restoration to the wild, if possible.
 Additionally, many of the animals have been born in captivity or are rescues.
 I’m simply glad to showcase their awesome natural beauty and presence.

-- Making minor adjustments to the image if something is overly distracting to the main subject of the photo, such as removing an overly distracting piece of foliage or restoring a worn footpath.
+Making minor adjustments to the image if something is overly distracting to the photo’s main subject, such as removing a branch or piece of foliage or partially restoring a worn footpath due to human activity.

-- Making artistic adjustments of levels, contrast, vibrancy, and other settings from the captured camera negative (the raw file), not only to show the scene as I saw it but also to present the final image with my own artistic style.
+Making artistic adjustments of levels, contrast, vibrancy, and other settings from the captured camera negative (the raw file) to show the scene as I saw it and present the final image with my own artistic style.

-- In one photo, I adjusted the moon so it was slightly more prominent and matches how it actually looked to the naked eye, as wide-angle lenses often make distant objects look smaller than they really are.
+Adjusting the moon to be slightly more prominent, which matches how it actually looked to the naked eye, as wide-angle lenses often make distant objects look smaller than they really are.

-- Utilizing various filters to modify and shape the light, dynamic range, and sometimes even the coloring that is captured by the camera.
+Utilizing various filters to modify and shape the light, dynamic range, and sometimes even the coloring captured by the camera.

-- Altering the color balance intentionally due to the fact that viewers might find it difficult to perceive the actual shot as real, since he or she was not there.
-An example is for arctic shots—they are super-saturated with blue in real life that if left unaltered, a viewer seeing them for the first time would not think they are real (e.g., the snow will appear overly blue).
-In these cases, I may neutralize the blues a bit before finalizing the image (to make the snow white again, for example) so the viewer interprets the image correctly.
+Altering the color balance intentionally since viewers might find it difficult to perceive the actual shot as real since they were not there.
+An example is for arctic shots; they are super-saturated with blue in real life, so much so that if left them unaltered, a viewer would think they are seeing blue snow.
+In these cases, I may neutralize the blues somewhat to make the snow white again so the viewer interprets the image correctly.